 I will keep your file and case notes for six years on the secure platform Bacpac, in line with the Statute of Limitations for the rare situation of case notes being subpoenaed for a court case.

 I will keep a record of your payments for therapy sessions for five years, in line with the advice of the Financial Conduct Authority.

 I will delete all other information I hold relating to you immediately after our last therapy session, or sooner if you request that I do so.

-In line with my professional (GPTI and UKCP) Codes of Ethics, I meet with another qualified therapist for clinical supervision.
+In line with my professional (UKCP, GPTI and WPI) Codes of Ethics and Professional Practice, I meet with another qualified therapist for supervision.
 The focus of these sessions is the development of my practice and, when I discuss our work together, I will only share your first name and no identifiable information.

 I will always attempt to discuss the sharing of information with you first and gain your consent but, in some situations, the law may require me to contact an authority without your consent.

 If you have provided me with an emergency contact, we will agree together under which circumstances I would contact them.
 I do not require you to provide an emergency contact.